ĢƵios

 Help students to learn subject matter which will lead toward fulfillment of their potential intellectual, emotional, and psychological growth.
 Directs, assesses, and evaluates the learning experiences of the students along with assessing the effectiveness of the academic area/s in which he/she is employed to teach.

-This is a full-time, year round teaching position located at the Plainfield Correctional Facility.
+This is a full-time, year round teaching position located at the Putnamville Correctional Facility.
+Work schedule is Monday - Thursday, 7am - 5pm.

 Major Responsibilities: